 Start With The End.

-Instead of writing the first paragraph first, write the call to action first.
+Instead of writing the first paragraph (or the headline) first, write the call to action first.
 Make it strong, and convincing – so convincing that you almost sign up for it yourself.

 Once you’re inspired by your own CTA, move back to the beginning.
 Start your copy just as strong as you ended it – with compelling stories, statistics, and relationship-building.
 Get your audience saying a couple of yes’s right up front so that the last yes slips from their mouth easily.